 Before I went on my cruise, a lot of people said they wouldn’t cruise because of their poor labor practices.
 Cruises exploit workers, they said.
 I’ve heard about the long hours and low pay that most cruise workers endure, but rather than assume, I turned to my friend Wandering Earl, who for a number of years worked on cruise ships as a tour director.
-Earl and I spoke about what it’s really like to be a member of the “crew” on a cruise ship:
+Earl and I spoke about what it’s really like to be a member of the “crew” on a cruise ship.

 Nomadic Matt: How did you end up working on a cruise ship?